Definition of String in C

 S o h a n \0

-• Array of character helps in the manipulation of String contents.
+• An array of characters helps in the manipulation of String contents.

 • C language does not provide the intrinsic string types.